-LEAF International is dedicated to cultural preservation, the fostering of global citizenship, and empowering communities by supporting Culture Keepers and connecting youth to their traditional art forms.
+LEAF International is dedicated to cultural preservation, the fostering of global citizenship, and cultural exchange.
+LEAF collaborates with communities to support Culture Keepers who teach local youth their traditional arts.

 In 2017, LEAF International served:

 2300+ youth participants in LEAF International programs since 2006!

 From music instruments to child sponsorships, our people-centered programs depend on generous givers like you to grow and thrive.
 Donate today!
 100% of your gift goes directly to support music and arts education programs in the country of your choosing.

 LEAF International envisions a world where communities actively engage their youth in learning their cultural traditions, empowering them with the life skills necessary to be active agents of change in their communities, and in our world at large.

 At LEAF International, we believe in the power of music, art and culture to empower individuals and transform lives.
 LEAF recognizes that these benefits are both tangible and intangible, and that at times, quantifying and qualifying the impact of arts education can be elusive.
 LEAF International utilizes the Culture for Development Indicators as a guiding framework for the development, the evaluation and the monitoring of programs.